Bruce Jacob: Legal work for indigent defendants and prison inmates

 obtained the release of the two jailhouse lawyers and provided the funding to pay their salaries.
 They worked with students at the law school.
 One of these men, Benjamin Rayborn, later served for over 30 years as a highly respected paralegal at the office of the Federal Defender in San Diego, California.

 While a graduate student at the Harvard Law School Jacob was the co-founder of the Prison Legal Assistance Project (P.L.A.P.), for Massachusetts prison inmates.
 This project was patterned after the Emory L.A.I.
 Program.
 Also, he was a staff attorney, supervising students at the Community Legal Assistance Office (C.L.A.O.), a legal service office operated by the Harvard Law School.

 From 1971 to 1978, at The Ohio State University College of Law, he developed clinical programs and taught two of them – the Criminal Defense Clinic and the Criminal Appeals and Post-Conviction Remedies clinic.
 In these clinics, students represented indigent defendants and inmates under the supervision of Jacob and supervising attorneys.

 While Dean and Professor at Mercer Law School and Stetson College of Law until he retired from Stetson, Jacob continued to provide legal help to indigent defendants and prison inmates.

+While Dean at Stetson College of Law, Jacob resisted the desire of the faculty to take action against a professor who had declared that "he would not vote to hire any Anglo/white males until the gender, ethnic, and racial makeup of the faculty mirrored the representation of these groups in Florida."